digital-asset/docs.daml.com/README.md

 1. Log into SiteSearch360 (https://www.sitesearch360.com/).
 2. At the bottom of the sidebar menu, select **Index**.
 3. Scroll down to see a blue button and a red button.
 4. Click the red button for **Empty Entire Index**.
-It take a couple of minutes to process.
+It takes a couple of minutes to process.
 5. When that has completed, click the blue button for **Re-index All Configured Sources**.
 This may take about a half hour.
 6. When this has completed, the site search should work as expected.